sadit/SimilaritySearch.jl/joss/paper.md

 - `closestpair`: Computes the closest pair in a metric dataset.
 - `neardup`: Removes near-duplicates from a metric dataset.

+`SimilaritySearch.jl` can be used with any semi metric defined as described in package `Distances.jl`^[<https://github.com/JuliaStats/Distances.jl>].
+However, a number of distance functions for vectors, strings, and sets are also available in our package.
 The complete set of functions and structures are detailed in the documentation.^[<https://sadit.github.io/SimilaritySearch.jl/>]

 # Installation and usage